jfbilodeau/jwks-client/README.md

 * Accessor for standard header and payload fields

 JWKS-Client was create specifically to decode GCP/Firebase JWT but should be useable with little to no modification.
 Contact me to propose support for different JWKS key store.
-Feedback, suggestions, complaints and critisism is appreciated.
+Feedback, suggestions, complaints and criticism is appreciated.

 Basic Usage
 ---